1. Packages

 kubernetes logo

-The Kubernetes provider and SDK has supported a means to deploy Helm Charts since 2018 through the Helm V3 Chart resource.
-This resource simulated Helm installation by retrieving the templates for underlying resources from the chart and installing them on the target Kubernetes environment directly.
+The Kubernetes provider and SDK has supported a means to deploy Helm Charts since 2018 through the Helm Chart resource.
+This resource installs Helm charts by rendering the templates using the helm template command, and then installing them on the target Kubernetes environment directly.

 In September 2021 we announced the public preview of a new Helm Release which adds an additional option to the mix for Pulumi’s Kubernetes users.
 As of v3.15.0 of the Pulumi Kubernetes SDK and Provider, this resource is now Generally Available.